KatieK2/speaker-jam/README.md

   individual slot, or come by her [office hours gitter channel](https://gitter.im/rmurphey/office-hours) on Friday afternoons.

+##Who are we?

+We are a group of speakers and conference organizers who have presented their selected talks at technical conferences.
+We now want to share our knowledge and help new speakers be successful.

 ##Links and Articles:

 * [You would make an awesome speaker](http://weareallaweso.me/)